amywinecoff/citp-sm-politics/GCP/readme.md

 The notebook file `generate_subcategory_labeled.ipynb` is the code that will take the csv data from the GCP bucket `dialogue_labels` and add it into the table `citp-sm-reactions.reddit_clean_comments.subcategory_labeled`.

 If you have your your data somewhere else (e.g., Google Drive), you will need to figure out how to get it into the GCP bucket.
-There is some code in this repo that will do a transfer of csvs from Google Drive to GCP, but that is a silly thing to do, so I'm not going to tell you which code snippet does it or provide any documentation.
+There is some code in this repo that will do a transfer of csvs from Google Drive to GCP, but that is a silly thing to do, so I'm not going to spend time cleaning up and documenting that code.
 I would highly recommend just figuring out how to transfer the data directly from its source to the GCP bucket. \
 \
 Note that this code to transfer new csvs into `citp-sm-reactions.reddit_clean_comments.subcategory_labeled` does do filepath matching to make sure it does not copy any csvs with the EXACT same file path into the table. **However, if you add more files that have the same csv name (i.e., duplicate data) but store them in different folders (e.g., `\politics` and `_politics`), the resulting table will contain data duplicates.
 Also, if you add in other random stuff to this bucket, it will likely break this code and/or upload random stuff that you don't want into the table**